 Notice how simple this process is.
 All that’s required is for you to provide IMEIdoctor with key information about your phone.
 After the carrier unlock is processed, you should stop seeing SIM card is not from Verizon Wireless.

 Situation 2.
 Device is Unlocked

-Moving onto the other situation you might be in. where the device isn’t locked to Verizon. there are 2 methods you can attempt.
+Moving onto the other situation you might be in.
+Where your Verizon SIM card not working in unlocked phone.
+There are 2 solutions you can attempt.

 Method 1.
 Set the APN